 Attribute Rules view

 Attribute rules are viewed, created, and managed in their own tabular-style view called the Attribute Rules view.
 The Attribute Rules view can be accessed using the context menu of the dataset directly from the Catalog or Contents pane.
-It can also be accessed by clicking the Attribute Rules button on the ribbon; this is available in the Data Design group on the Data tab when an active layer in the map view is selected or when using the Fields or Subtypes view.
+It can also be accessed by clicking the Attribute Rules button in the Data Design group on the Data tab for a feature layer or Standalone Table tab for a table when an active layer in the map view is selected or when using the Fields or Subtypes view.

 For details about using this view, see Create and manage attribute rules.